cakephp/docs/en/upgrade-tool.rst

 Upgrade Tool
 ############

-Upgrading to CakePHP 3 from CakePHP 2.x requires several mechanical transformations, such as adding namespaces.
+Upgrading to CakePHP 3 from CakePHP 2.x requires a number of transformations that can easily be automated, such as adding namespaces.
 To assist in making these mechanical changes easier, CakePHP provides a CLI based upgrade tool.

 Installation
 ============